Skip to content

 Tails OS (xPub only)

-Create new wallet, select Standard wallet and then Use a master key,
+2. Create a new wallet, select Standard wallet, and then Use a master key.

-When you try to send from this wallet it will instead create an unsigned transaction file, which will need to be signed by the signing device (see below).
+5. When you attempt to send from this wallet, it will create an unsigned transaction file, which will need to be signed by the signing device (see below).

 Signing Device